Morris (cartoonist): Lucky Luke

-In 1946, Morris created Lucky Luke for Spirou magazine, the Franco-Belgian comics magazine published by Dupuis.
-Lucky Luke is a solitary cowboy who travels across the Wild West, helping those in need and aided by his faithful horse, Jolly Jumper.
+In 1946 Morris created Lucky Luke for Spirou, the Franco-Belgian comics magazine published by Dupuis.
+Lucky Luke is a solitary cowboy who travels across the Wild West helping those in need and aided by his faithful horse, Jolly Jumper.
 The first adventure, "Arizona 1880", was published in L'Almanach Spirou 1947, released on 7 December 1946.

-Morris became one of the central artists of the magazine.
+Morris became one of the central artists of the publication.
 He was one of the so-called La bande des quatre (Gang of Four), with Jijé, André Franquin, and Will.
-All four lived and worked for a couple of years at Jijé's studio in Waterloo, and became very good friends, stimulating each other artistically.
+All four lived and worked for a couple of years at Jijé's studio in Waterloo and became very good friends, inspiring each other artistically.

-In 1948, Morris, Jijé and Franquin travelled to the United States (Will was still too young and had to remain in Belgium).
+In 1948 Morris, Jijé, and Franquin travelled to the United States (Will was still too young and had to remain in Belgium).
 They wanted to get to know the country, see what was left of the Wild West, and meet some American comic artists.
 Morris stayed the longest of the three, for six years.
-During his six-year stay in the U.S. Morris met Jack Davis and Harvey Kurtzman, and assisted them with founding their Mad magazine at EC Comics.
+During his six-year stay in the U.S. Morris met Jack Davis and Harvey Kurtzman and assisted them with founding their Mad magazine at EC Comics.
 In the U.S. he also met René Goscinny, a French comic artist and writer.

-They developed a long collaboration, and Goscinny wrote all the Lucky Luke stories between 1955 and his death in 1977.
-In the 1950s, Goscinny was still fairly unknown, but he became the most successful comic writer in Europe, first with Lucky Luke and a few years later with his Asterix series.
+They developed a long professional relationship, with Goscinny having written nearly all the Lucky Luke stories between 1955 and his death in 1977.
+In the 1950s Goscinny was still fairly unknown, but he would become the most successful comic writer in Europe, first with Lucky Luke and a few years later with his Asterix series.
+Louis De Bevere, Maurice's brother, a teacher of French at the state school in Veurne, wrote one or more of the Lucky Luke stories.